 The decision to upgrade a Sitecore instance is a non-trivial one.
 In today's guide, I'm going to cover the risks and the benefits of upgrading Sitecore CMS.
 I have worked on projects that have cost over a million pounds to build.
-In some instances, after these projects have been built though, practically no time then gets allocated to maintaining the sites and then within two years, the company then spends another million to re-write it as it's become out of date.
+In some instances, after these projects have been built and delivered, practically no time gets allocated to maintaining the sites.
+Within two years, the company then spends another million to re-write the site from scratch as it's become out of date.
 How much cheaper and how much less development time would need to be wasted if a maintenance plan was agreed upon and followed?
 In this guide, I'm going to cover a few points you should consider the next time you start to write your company's roadmap, with the hope that some maintenance time gets added into this mix!

 Getting some new cool features in the CMS is one of the main reasons companies decide to upgrade and it's probably the most exciting.
 As CMS systems evolve over time, new functionality is also introduced.
 Upgrading your CMS will often get you a number of useful functionality that can save you countless hours in content editing and improve your business workflows and system.

-Every CMS company will get countless feedback about what their customers want.
+As time moves on, the Sitecore team will get countless feedback about what their customers want.
 From this feedback, Sitecore will focus on the ideas that people scream the most about, which in turn means every new release will have something that you will probably want.
-If you're sad like me, you'll read literature like the annual Abode Web Trend.
-Each year a number of key things that will help your business to grow are highlighted.
+If you're sad like me, you'll read literature as the annual Abode web trend reports.
+Each year a number of key things that will help your business to grow are highlighted in this report.
 Current trends include topics like personalization, video, and omnichannel content promotion.
 If you want these things, upgrading can get you to your goal.

 A CMS upgrade can be a lengthy and complicated process, however, like your car, frequently assigning some time to keep your CMS upgraded will not only give you new features to play with, it will make your site more secure and will save you money in the long run.
 In those terms, it seems silly not to!
 If you want to upgrade, my recommendation is to work with experienced web developers who have had experience upgrading and know the ins and outs.
 If you want to upgrade but you are unsure how to go about it, then feel free to ask me from the contact page, as it's likely I can point you in the right direction.
 Otherwise, good luck!
 Happy Coding 🤘